Cahill Expressway: Route

 The expressway has a pedestrian walkway next to the traffic lanes, where great views of the Sydney Harbour Bridge and the CBD can be seen.
 It is accessible by stairs from Macquarie Street, or a lift near Circular Quay railway station.
 The walkway connects with the Sydney Harbour Bridge walkway.
 The Roads & Traffic Authority offers tickets to view the New Year's Eve fireworks from the Cahill Expressway deck through a competition.

 Former The Sydney Morning Herald writer Elizabeth Farrelly described the freeway as 'doggedly symmetrical, profoundly deadpan, severing the city from the water on a permanent basis'.
 The sunken section of the expressway runs between the Royal Botanical Gardens and The Domain, key green spaces in Sydney.
 The Botanic Gardens Trust described the expressway as destroying the spatial relationship between the two.
-However this ignores the fact that, notwithstanding the almost constant closure of parts of The Domain to public access because of various private entertainments, there is unfettered public access to it, whereas the Botanic Gardens by contrast are heavily fenced, so that without the expressway there would still be limited movement opportunities between the two.

 Demolition of the elevated section of the expressway has been proposed, most prominently by former Australian Prime Minister Paul Keating, who in 1994 offered federal funds in the amount of A$150 million toward such a project.
 The then NSW Premier, John Fahey, rejected the proposal because of the cost and the resultant traffic problems.
 Keating's proposal failed to take into account the necessity of the expressway for traffic, and the fact that even with removal of the expressway, the City Circle railway and Circular Quay station would remain, and need to remain because of the key role they play in Sydney's public transport system.